kaliberjs/build/docs/src/how-to/staticSite.raw.md

 When you create a `404.html` page, that page will automatically be served in case our server did not find the requested file.
 The `500.html` is served in case of an unexpected error.

+Note that if you do not supply a `404.html`, the `index.html` file is served with status code `200`.

 ### Static content sites - reducing boilerplate with a custom renderer

 It might be the case that a static site is really your best option, but the amount of pages you need